 When we tell others what to do, we may get temporary compliance, but the behavior will happen again.
 If instead we take responsibility for our reaction (like walking away or hanging up the phone), we change the dynamic, and typically, other people change their behavior.

 By continuing to focus on your boundaries for yourself, you change the way you and your spouse interact and improve your relationship.
 It is important to make sure that most of your interactions involve loving communication.
 Limiting yourself to one boundary at a time will help to make sure that you have a high love to boundary ratio.

 “Your approach seems to make me responsible for my spouse’s behavior”

 You are exactly right.
 Although you don’t cause your spouse’s behavior, you have the power to make positive changes.
 And, since you are responsible for loving your spouse, you are responsible to make these changes for the sake of your spouse as well as you.

 You have a problem shouting at me.

-I have a problem giving you power to continue to shout at me.
+I have a problem giving you the power to continue shouting at me.

-“The problem is I don’t know how to respond to what he or she is doing”
+“The problem is I don’t know how to respond in a more helpful way”